clover/remote-pay-cloud/README.md

     this.cloverConnector.sale(saleRequest);
 };

-// The ICloverConnectorListener function that is called when the device needs to have a signature
+// The ICloverConnectorListener function that's called when the device needs to capture a signature
 // accepted, or rejected.
-// This example accepts the signature, sight unseen ExampleCloverConnectorListener.prototype.onVerifySignatureRequest = function (request) {
+// This example accepts the signature, sight-unseen ExampleCloverConnectorListener.prototype.onVerifySignatureRequest = function (request) {
     log.info(request);
     this.cloverConnector.acceptSignature(request);
 };

-// The ICloverConnectorListener function that is called when the device detects a possible duplicate transaction,
+// The ICloverConnectorListener function that's called when the device detects a possible duplicate transaction,
 // due to the same card being used in a short period of time.
 This example accepts the duplicate payment challenge, sight unseen
 ExampleCloverConnectorListener.prototype.onConfirmPaymentRequest = function (request) {
   this.cloverConnector.acceptPayment(request.payment);
 };

-// The ICloverConnectorListener function that is called when a sale request is completed.
+// The ICloverConnectorListener function that's called when a sale request is completed.
-// This example logs the response, and disposes of the connector.
+// This example logs the response and disposes of the connector.
 If the response is not an expected
 // type, it will log an error.
 ExampleCloverConnectorListener.prototype.onSaleResponse = function (response) {
     log.info(response);